5 HVAC Maintenance Steps To Get Your Home Ready For A North Carolina Winter

 Insulate Your Interior Pipes

 Are your HVAC pipes insulated?
 Call an HVAC professional to help you inspect your system.
 Pipes that run along or close to your home’s exterior walls are highly susceptible for freezing, and should be insulated first.
-Cylindrical foam pool floats (such as noodles) can do the job in a pinch, but it’s best to consult your local HVAC technician to ensure that the job is properly and safely completed.
+Cylindrical foam pool floats (such as noodles) can do the job in a pinch, but it’s best to consult your local HVAC service professional to ensure that the job is properly and safely completed.

 Clean Your Air Vents And Ducts